pengjoshua/mvp/_PRESS-RELEASE.md

 Food Voting App

 This app is to help Hack Reactor students who want to get a meal together to select a food type and restaurant to go to within walking distance.

 The homepage will have an entry form to place your name, the food you are interested in, and a restaurant (optional) you are interested in.

-You can edit/modify, add, and delete existing entries and "vote" for an entry.
+You can edit/modify, add, and delete existing entries and vote for an entry.

 The app will utilize the entry with the most votes and use the yelp api to randomly pick 1 of the 5 closest restaurants with the highest ratings that serve that type of food.